medleyjs/ajv-request-validation/README.md

 // Use in Express
 app.post('/user', middleware, (req, res, next) => {
-  // This handler is only called if `req.body` matches the schema });
+  // This middleware is only called if `req.body` matches the schema });
 ```